aerdely/excessmortmx/README.md

    cd(path)
    readdir()
    ```
 4. Download the code files clicking in the green button `<> Code` of this GitHub repository and `DownloadZIP`.
-Unzip the downloaded file and move the followinf files into the same working directory as the downloaded data: `1packages.jl`, `2deaths.jl`, `3population.jl`, `4figures.jl`, `5tables.jl`, and `6other.jl`
+Unzip the downloaded file and move the following files into the same working directory as the downloaded data in the previous step: `1packages.jl`, `2deaths.jl`, `3population.jl`, `4figures.jl`, `5tables.jl`, and `6other.jl`
 5. Install the required packages by executing in the `Julia` terminal:
    ```julia
    include("1packages.jl")